Focus of ENGL 1310

-Major assignments: All students write four papers in ENGL 1310 in which they practice academic analysis: two rhetorical analyses of written texts, one rhetorical analysis of either a written or visual text, and one additional assignment determined by the instructor.
+Major assignments: All students write three or four papers in ENGL 1310 in which they practice academic analysis: two rhetorical analyses of written texts, one rhetorical analysis of either a written or visual text, and, when a fourth paper is assigned, one additional assignment determined by the instructor.
 The order of these assignments is set by the instructor; however, the fundamental kinds of texts about which students write is determined by the program.

 Across all of the major assignments, rhetorical theory serves as a lens for analysis.
 In more detail, these are the kinds of texts students analyze:

-- One assignment may be determined by the instructor within the boundaries set by the program.
+- When a fourth essay is assigned, this assignment is determined by the instructor within the boundaries set by the program.

-Additional assignments: Apart from the four major writing assignments, students also engage in informal writing, including blogs, journals, online discussions, outlines, parts of drafts, and so on.
+Additional assignments: Apart from the three or four major writing assignments, students also engage in informal writing, including blogs, journals, online discussions, outlines, parts of drafts, and so on.